-Recently, spatial GNNs have achieved prominent performance while reducing the computational cost of Laplacian decomposition.
-Their basic form is given by:
+Spatial GNNs have shown significant performance enhancements in semi-supervised settings, while also reducing the computational burden of Laplacian decomposition.
+The basic framework of these models is described as follows:

-$A$ stands for a matrix that is used for message-passing. $H^{(1)}=X$ is an initial feature of nodes and $\bar{H}^{(l)}$ is their hidden representation of \textit{l-th} layer. $H^{(l)}$ can be retrieved through an activation function $\sigma$ (e.g., ReLU).
-GNNs obtain the final prediction $\bar{H}^{(L)}$ by applying softmax on it.
-Here, $W^{(l)}$ is the trainable weight matrices shared across all nodes.
-They are updated through negative log-likelihood loss ($\mathcal{L}_{nll}$) between the predicted $\widehat{Y}$ and true labels $Y$ as below:
+An adjacent matrix $A$ is used for message-passing. $H^{(1)}=X$ represents the initial node features, and $\bar{H}^{(l)}$ denotes the hidden representation at the \textit{l-th} layer.
+The transformation of $H^{(l)}$ is carried out using an activation function $\sigma$ (e.g., ReLU).
+GNNs generate the final prediction, $\bar{H}^{(L)}$, by applying a softmax function.
+In this framework, $W^{(l)}$ are the trainable weight matrices shared across all nodes and updated using the negative log-likelihood loss ($\mathcal{L}_{nll}$) between the predicted values $\widehat{Y}=\sigma(H^{(L)})$ and the true labels $Y$, as shown below:

-Generally, GNNs focus on improving aggregation schemes to determine an appropriate message-passing scheme \cite{velickovic2017graph, klicpera2018predict, chen2020simple, bo2021beyond}.
-For instance, GCN \cite{kipf2016semi} utilizes a normalized Laplacian matrix, GAT \cite{velickovic2017graph} creates an aggregation matrix by calculating the attention score between nodes, and APPNP \cite{klicpera2018predict} combines personalized PageRank to enhance the propagation scheme.
-However, the updates of the first hyperplane based on the input features have not been addressed so far, and we will introduce them in the next section.
+GNNs aim to improve aggregation mechanisms to create effective message-passing schemes \cite{velickovic2017graph, klicpera2018predict, chen2020simple, bo2021beyond}.
+Nevertheless, updating the initial hyperplane based on input features has yet to be explored, which we will introduce below.